Stuart Ashen: YouTube

-In 2013, Ashen, along with Emma Blackery, Dan Howell (Daniel Howell) and Phil Lester (AmazingPhil), starred as a contestant in a remake of the 1980s TV show Knightmare during the YouTube Geek Week event.
+In 2013 Ashen, along with Emma Blackery, Daniel Howell (danisnotonfire) and Phil Lester (AmazingPhil), starred as a contestant in a remake of the 1980s television programme Knightmare during the YouTube Geek Week event.

 Television

 Ashen made his first television appearance on a 2008 episode of Charlie Brooker's Screenwipe, where he played a cameo role as Mr. Noseybonk, a character from the 80s BBC children's show Jigsaw.

 Ashen guest starred on The Armstrong & Miller Show for their "The Node" segment in October 2009.
-In early 2009, Ashen also released a very limited edition DVD anthology dubbed Ashenthology, containing a selection of his early videos, as well as some unseen videos and animations, some of these videos were later released on his second YouTube Account; extraashens.
+In early 2009, Ashen also released a very limited edition DVD anthology dubbed Ashenthology, containing a selection of his early videos as well as some unseen videos and animations; some of these videos were later released on his second YouTube Account: extraashens.

-In 2010, Ashen created the series Ashen's Tech Dump for BBC Online Comedy.
-In 2011, Ashen co-starred alongside Karen Hayley in another BBC Online Comedy series Back Space.
+In 2010 Ashen created the series Ashen's Tech Dump for BBC Online Comedy.
+In 2011 he co-starred alongside Karen Hayley in another BBC Online Comedy series, Back Space.
 The next year, he starred as himself in The Proxy, a sci-fi webseries produced by ChannelFlip in partnership with Dell Alienware.
 The series took eight days to film, consists of 10 episodes and won a Marketing Week "Engage Award" in the "Gaming and Entertainment" section.

 Film

 Ashens and the Quest for the GameChild

 Ashen wrote and starred in Ashens and the Quest for the GameChild, a feature film released in August 2013, for YouTube's "Geek Week".
 The film also stars Warwick Davis and Robert Llewellyn, and was produced by the multi-channel network ChannelFlip, in association with The Multiverse.
 The film was partially paid for through crowdfunding website Indiegogo with contributions totalling US$73,690 at the end of the month, which comprised 41% of the US$180,000 budget.
-As of June 2016 it has been viewed over a million times on YouTube.
+As of June 2016 it has been viewed more than a million times on YouTube.
 A remastered and slightly extended edition of the movie was released on DVD and Blu-ray on 14 July 2014.
-On 2 July 2018, the full film was released on his YouTube channel.
+On 2 July 2018 the full film was released on his YouTube channel.